frankluongo/meeting-web-accessibility-guidelines/README.md

 - Headings `<h1>` through `<h6>`

 ## Lists

-List Types:
+### Three Types of Lists:
 - Ordered List `<ol>`
 - Unorded List `<ul>`
 - Description List `<dl />`

+### Advantages of Lists
-Lists add semantic usability to a website
+- Lists add semantic usability to a website
-Screen readers can go through them easily
+- Screen readers can go through them easily
-This meets level A 1.3.1 for WCAG
+- This meets level A 1.3.1 for WCAG
-Visual cues, via CSS, must be conveyed non-visually via semantics
+- Visual cues, via CSS, must be conveyed non-visually via semantics

 ## Navigation and Skip Links
-Consistent Navigation
+- Navigation must be consistent.
+It should always appear in the same order wherever it appears.
-Multiple Ways to Find Page / Content
+- Multiple Ways to Find Page / Content
-Meaningful Link Content
+- Meaningful Link Content
-Consistent Overall Interface
+- Consistent Overall Interface
-Skip Links
+- Skip Links
 - Navigation should always be in the same order
 - Add a Sitemap for usability and SEO

 ## Tables
-Used for displaying content in rows and columns
+- Use for displaying content in rows and columns
-Not useful for layouts
+- DO NOT use for layouts
 - Make tables as flat as possible

-Parts of a Table
+### Parts of a Table
-- `<caption>``</caption>` = Used to display text for the table
+- `<caption>` = Used to display text for the table
 - `<thead>`, `<tfoot>`, `<tbody>` = Used for holding content
 - `<th>`
-- Scope and headers
+- Add `scope` and `headers` to form elements to indicate relation to other parts of the form

 ## Forms

-- Accessible Forms
+### Accessible Forms
+- Forms need to be properly labeled and accessible to all users

-- Error Identification
+### Error Identification
+- Errors must be identified and explained to a user when they happen
+- If possible, steps should be taken to prevent errors using validation

-- Color
+### Color
+- There has to be an adequate level of contrast for color AND you can't rely on color alone to indicate state

-- Keyboard Nav / Focus
+### Keyboard Nav / Focus

-### Level AA 1.4.3 - Contrast
-The visual presenation of text and images of text has a contrast ratio of at least 4.5:1

-### Additional Guidelines
-Level AA 3.3.4 Error Prevention
-- Anytime a user is engaging in a legal commitment or financial transaction, they have to have the ability to modify, change, or delete that info.
-They can also review that info before submitting
-Level 2.2.1 Timing Adjustable
-- For each time limit that is set by the content, the user is able to either turn off, adjust or extend that limit
+- A use needs to be able to navigate through a form using the keyboard.
+You must provide a focus state to indicate where the user is at any given time

 -----